aoloe/js-game-cipher/README.md

 ## Todo

-- two columns?
 - filter by language and by own
 - in edit mode, state that underline shows the words
-- in play mode do not get the plain sentence
+- in play mode do not send the plain sentence
 - does the share still work?
-- fine di linea  senza dividere le parole
 - capture the back button
   - probably use vue router: <https://router.vuejs.org/guide/>
   - <https://stackoverflow.com/questions/12381563/how-to-stop-browser-back-button-using-javascript>